straszheimjeffrey/The-Kiln/README.md

                :view-user nil ; no changes!
                ))

-    ;; Here I'm assuming that the functions add-user and remove-user are ;; already defined somewhere.
+Here I'm assuming that the functions `add-user` and `remove-user` are already defined somewhere.

-    ;; So, we need a database connection.
+Of course we need a database connection.

     (defclay db-con
       :value (get-db-con)
       :cleanup (close-db-con ?self))

-    ;; If you wanted to automatically manage transactioning, try this:
+If you wanted to automatically manage transactioning, try this:

     (defclay transactioned-db
       :value (get-transactioned-connection)